Class (set theory): Classes in formal set theories

 Another approach is taken by the von Neumann–Bernays–Gödel axioms (NBG); classes are the basic objects in this theory, and a set is then defined to be a class that is an element of some other class.
 However, the class existence axioms of NBG are restricted so that they only quantify over sets, rather than over all classes.
-This causes NBG to be a conservative extension of ZF.
+This causes NBG to be a conservative extension of ZFC.

 Morse–Kelley set theory admits proper classes as basic objects, like NBG, but also allows quantification over all proper classes in its class existence axioms.
-This causes MK to be strictly stronger than both NBG and ZF.
+This causes MK to be strictly stronger than both NBG and ZFC.

 In other set theories, such as New Foundations or the theory of semisets, the concept of "proper class" still makes sense (not all classes are sets) but the criterion of sethood is not closed under subsets.
 For example, any set theory with a universal set has proper classes which are subclasses of sets.